Lamden/docs/docs/what_is_the_smart_contract.md

 Lamden defends against actual bugs by integrating with Python's existing suites of testing tools.
 Because Contracting is Python, you can develop Contracting code in any Python IDE and write full unit and integration tests using the testing framework you like: Unittests, Nose, Pytest, and more are all supported.

 :::info
 No other blockchain smart contracting system is already natively integrated with the entire stack of another major language.
 :::

-Smart contracts are reactive vs proactive
+### Smart contracts are reactive vs proactive ???

             1. Transaction driven
             2. No access to “internet”
             3. etc
 ### What types of situations are smart contracts good for

 In `Banking`, one of the most popular cases where the smart contract can save time and money by reducing work-hours is automating approval workflows and clearing calculations that at present are incredibly labor-intensive.
+More information you can read following by the link **[Banking](https://lamden.io/files/Comerica%20Covenants%20Case%20Study.pdf)**

 The `Healthcare` industry is very vulnerable for hackers attacks, and this sphere and by means of Blockchain technology could allow entire databases of personal health records to be securely encrypted and kept.